Last updated on November 17th, 2017 at 05:27 pm

 And definitely not to be forgotten, I had the honor of meeting and snapping the first pic of the 2017 Berger Southwest Nationals Match Winner, John Whidden.

 The week ended with the traditional banquets.
-Saturday was the dinner with raffle prizes, and Sunday was the awards part.
+Saturday was the dinner with raffle prizes, and Sunday was the awards ceremony.
 With so many great shooters in attendance this year, it was no doubt tough competition for all the competitors, but several rose to the occasion and ended the week on some very high notes.
 Of course I will give Erik a shout out first.
 He placed 5th overall, which I would have to say is pretty darn good!
-And he made his goal to be in the top 10, so he was pleased with that.
+And, he made his goal to be in the top 10, so he was pleased with that.
 It was a good ending to a great week!

 I met so many great people this year, and actually came away with some great shooting advice from some of the best.
 Two of the people I was able to connect with; Bryan Litz – the owner and genius behind Applied Ballistics, and Anette Wachter – a woman who needs no introduction, but to many is known as the “30 Cal Gal“.
 Both were very down to earth, and excellent shooters as well.
 They also accepted an invitation to be interviewed for the “Shooter Spotlight” section of my website, so look for that in the coming months.

-The Berger Southwest Nationals is definitely one of the best and well run matches in the country, so if you haven’t had the chance to experience it, this is one match you should put on your calendar.
+Berger Southwest Nationals is definitely one of the best and well run matches in the country, so if you haven’t had the chance to experience it, this is one match you should put on your calendar.
 Arizona is always beautiful and the mild February temperature make it even more enjoyable.
 The range at Ben Avery does not leave anything to be desired either.
 From the mountains as the shooting backdrop to the technicolor sunrises, it somehow lends a bit of peacefulness even amongst the steady sounds of gunfire all day long.